 If you meet one of these criteria, you can apply for additional capacity online: https://info.dumgal.gov.uk/faultreporting/

 16. Why has my bin been tagged and not emptied?

 There are a number of reasons why youre bin has not been emptied.
 The tag will tell you why.

-Green Tags: Waste Collection crews advised to put a green tag onto wheeled bin when contamination has been found in a recycling bin.
-It is the responsibility of the householder to remove any contamination for either red or blue lidded bin before the bin can be placed out for collection.
+- Green Tags: Waste Collection crews advised to put a green tag onto wheeled bin when contamination has been found in a recycling bin.
+It will be the responsibility of the householder to remove any contamination for either red or blue lidded bin before the bin can be placed out for collection.

-White Tags: Waste Collection crews are advised to put white tags on wheeled bins when the bin is too heavy to lift.
+- White Tags: Waste Collection crews are advised to place white tags on wheeled bins when the bin is too heavy to lift.
 Heavy bins are determined by the collection vehicles.
-Your bin will not have been emptied and weight will need to be reduced before presenting on your next collection day.

-Red Tags: Waste Collection crews are advised to place a hand on lid and if it cannot be easily closed by hand, this will be deemed to be an overfilled bin and red tag will be applied.
-Your bin will not have been emptied and the contents will need to be reduced before presenting on your next collection day
+- Red Tags: Waste Collection crews are advised to place a hand on lid and if it cannot be easily closed by hand, this will be deemed to be an overfilled bin or if side waste has been presented or If the contents of the bin are Jammed or Frozen.

-Orange Tags: Waste Collection crews are advised to put an orange tag on the second bin if a householders presents two for collection.
-Householders are only entitled to present one bin for collection, unless a second the bin is authorised, e.g. for medical waste or where there is 6 or more in a household.
+- Orange Tags: Waste Collection crews are advised to place an orange tag on the second bin if a householder presents two for collection.
+Householders are only entitled to present one bin for collection.

 17. Why do some households have more than one non-recyclable waste bin?